Please subscribe to our newsletter to receive future calls for fellowship applications.

 I applied last year.
 May I apply again?

 Yes.
 But please do not submit the same project proposal without meaningful rethinking and revision.

 When do I hear from you?
 What is the timeframe for decisions?

-The deadline to apply is December 13.
+The deadline to apply is December 19, 2016.
 We will begin looking at applications in early December.
-We will begin setting up interviews with strong candidates in January, and most fellowship decisions will be made by the end of February.
+We will begin setting up interviews with second-round candidates in January, and aim to make fellowship decisions in March 2017.